 Emerging from their cocoons in the spring, they fly in cooler and wetter weather than honey bees.
 Instead of living in a hive, mason bees live in pre-made holes and every female bee takes care of her own nest.

-Mason bees are named after masonry for a reason since female mason bees protect each nesting chamber with a wall of clayey mud.
+In the spring, female mason bees protect each nesting chamber with a wall of clayey mud.
+They're named after masons for a good reason and they're picky about the mud they need.
 If mason bees can't find clayey mud nearby their bee house, they simply won't nest and will fly away to find another site.